How Trump’s Russian Business Ties Led to Don Jr. Meeting a Kremlin-Linked Lawyer

 The revelations about the June 2016 meeting between Donald Trump Jr. and Russian lawyer Natalia Veselnitskaya raise a number of questions.
 Does taking the meeting constitute illegal collusion with a foreign entity?
 What exactly was discussed?
 What did then-candidate Trump know?
 Who had access to Trump Jr.’s emails, and why did they share that information with the New York Times?

 There’s another question that’s fundamental to understanding how we even got here: why would Trump Jr. accept a meeting with a Kremlin-linked lawyer whose name he didn’t even know?
 The short-but-stunning answer, according to a Times report on Monday, is that Trump Jr. agreed to take the meeting after music publicist Rob Goldstone told him Veselnitskaya’s had dirt on Hillary Clinton, which was part of a Russian government effort to help his father’s campaign.
-The long answer is starts three decades ago, and involves Trump’s hopes for a Trump Tower Moscow, a beauty pageant, and a Russian pop star.
+The long answer starts three decades ago, and involves Trump’s hopes for a Trump Tower Moscow, a beauty pageant, and a Russian pop star.

 Trump's Early Efforts to Do Business in Russia